The 4 Finest Plastering Trowels For Beginners

 Searching for the best plastering trowel can be like looking for the holy grail, especially if you’re a beginner.

-There are a lot of different trowels out there, but when starting out, you can get bogged down in the best trowel size, material, weight, and grip, but the vital thing to consider is your personal preference.
+As an ex-tradie, plastering has always been a hobby of mine.
+There are a lot of different trowels out there, but when starting out, you can get bogged down in the best trowel size, material, weight, and grip.
+The vital thing to consider is your personal preference.

 Distinguishing Between a Plastering Trowel and a Finishing Trowel